England. Change location

 Support from your tutor

 You will have a tutor who will help you with the study material and mark and comment on your written work, and whom you can ask for advice and guidance.
-We may also be able to offer group tutorials online that you are strongly encouraged, but not obliged, to attend.
+We may also be able to offer online group tutorials that you are strongly encouraged, but not obliged to attend.

 Contact us if you want to know more about study with The Open University before you register.